 Prorealtime target overfitting

-Regarding the result obtained by the optimizer of the variable on the test period, the best value of the target is 360 points.
+Regarding the result obtained by the variable optimizer on the test period, the best value of the target is 360 points.
 This value gives 1200 points of return.
-Thus, I will naively choose this value for the target in my trading strategy.
+Thus, I will naively choose this value as the target in my trading strategy.

 Overfitted configuration of the strategy

-This is the code source of the trading strategy that I naively optimized the stop-loss and target positioning.
-This configuration is probably over-optimized.
+This is the code source of the trading strategy for which I naively optimized the stop-loss and target positioning.
+This configuration is probably overoptimized.
 I will run this strategy in the IS period to see the result.

 //--------------------------------------------------------------------------